 In 7 to 15% of patients with sepsis due to C. perfringens, acute massive intravascular hemolysis occurs.
 These patients have jaundice and red-tinged serum and urine.
 Spherocytes, ghost cells, and sometimes C. perfringens can be seen in a stained blood smear.
 Blood cultures are positive for C. perfringens.

-Early diagnosis requires a high index of suspicion.
+Early diagnosis of clostridial infections requires a high index of suspicion.
 Early and repeated Gram stains and cultures of the site, pus, lochia, and blood are indicated.
-Because C. perfringens can occasionally be isolated from healthy vagina and lochia, cultures are not specific.
+Gram stain of the wound discharge shows gram-positive rods; polymorphonuclear cells are absent because of destruction by alpha-toxin.

 X-rays may show local gas production (eg, in the biliary tree, gallbladder wall, or uterus).

 High-dose penicillin (or carbapenems, beta-lactam/beta-lactamase inhibitors, metronidazole, or clindamycin)